Thursday, August 21, 2025

 Cowboy headed to work.

-She’s been in her room when she wasn’t out in the she‑shed with the dog.
+It was just Badger and me all evening.
+She’s been in her room, when she wasn’t she-shed sitting with the dog.

-Coming down that steep hill was rough.
-My weight definitely didn’t help.
+Coming down that steep hill was rough, my weight definitely didn’t help.

-I plan on- well, scratch that.
+I plan on, well, scratch that.

-We’ll have to prepare for Raven’s littles.
+We’ll need to get ready for Raven’s kids.

-So, a pretty boring day.
+So, a rather uneventful day.

 I clicked on Facebook this evening and saw that another Class of ’88 classmate had died.

-This one hit like a bomb.
+This one hit like a ton of bricks.

 I went to Pre‑K with her, “private kindergarten,” they called it back then.